 This short summary includes only the main events that occurred in the novel.
 To understand the full story, however, you will need to read this incredible book by Lois Lowry.

-The Giver: Novel Study Guide
+This post is part of the series: The Giver: Novel Study Guide

 - A Brief Summary of “The Giver,” by Lois Lowry